keyasha99/configure-ad/README.md

 <img src="https://i.imgur.com/rhl2hGX.png" height="80%" width="80%" alt="Configure Active Directory"/>
 </p>
 <p>
-Log into the Windows Server.
+To begin, log into the Windows Server you've created on Microsoft Azure.
 The Server Manager should pop up after logging in.
 Go to Add roles and features in the Quick Start menu.
 </p>
 <br />